 5. Software

-Software can be claimed on the Schedule C tax form.
+Business-related software can be claimed on your Schedule C tax form.

 7. Travel